Diffusion-Based Quality Control of Medical Image Segmentations across Organs: Experiments and Results

 For the benchmark models, we follow the guidelines of the respective studies.
 For \cite{galati2021efficient} and \cite{wang2020deep}, we rely on the publicly available codebase provided by the authors, while for \cite{liu2019alarm}, we implemented their pipeline and model architecture as described in their study.
 For both nnQC and benchmark models, we train one model per organ, i.e., for CHAOS we do not train a single model across all abdominal organs, but rather a separate model for each organ.

-All code is developed with Python 3.10, along with Python's MONAI library and PyTorch 2.0 for the implementation of the end-to-end pipeline.
-Training experiments are run on an 80 GB NVIDIA A100 with a 12.4 CUDA version (average GPU memory consumption with a batch size of 32 is around 32Gb).
+All code is developed in Python 3.10, using the MONAI library and PyTorch 2.0.
+Training experiments are run on an 80 GB NVIDIA A100, \vincenzo{brought by the French national cluster IDRIS on Jean-Zay machines} with a 12.4 CUDA version (average GPU memory consumption with a batch size of 32 is around 32Gb).